Cat-sushi/fmatch/README.md

 - Canonicalizes traditioanal and simplified Chinese characters, and others
 - Canonicalizes expression variants of legal entity types such as *Limited* and *Ltd.*
 - Results cache for performance
-- White queries to avoid screening your company itself and consequence false positive
+- White queries to avoid screening your company itself and consequent false positive
 - The local web server accepts solo query and parallized bulk queries
+- Text normalizing API for outer larger systems
 - A sample batch application

 ## Usage